-The Mississippi Mud Volleyball Tournament is an annual tradition for the Murphys spanning three decades and multiple generations.
-The legacy of the family patriarch lives on.
+The Mississippi Mud Volleyball Tournament is an annual tradition for the Murphy family, spanning three decades and multiple generations.
+This year is different than any other.

 “This Fourth of July is bittersweet.”

-Those were the words shared by Kevin Murphy just days before the 39th annual Hannibal Y Men’s Mud Volleyball Tournament.
+Those were the words shared by Kevin Murphy just days before the 39th annual Mississippi Mud Volleyball Tournament hosted by the Y Men's Club.

-This year the organization plans to honor the Murphy Mudders for three decades of participation in the popular event.
+This year the organization plans to honor a longtime team, the Murphy Mudders, for three decades of participation in the downtown Hannibal event that has become an Independence Day staple.

 “This is not about that team name,” explained Kevin, the youngest of four children.
 “It’s about my mom and dad.”